awsdocs/amazon-vpc-user-guide/doc_source/add-endpoint-service-permissions.md

 # Adding and removing permissions for your endpoint service<a name="add-endpoint-service-permissions"></a>

-After you create your endpoint service configuration, you can control which service consumers can create an interface endpoint to connect to your service\.
+After you create your endpoint service configuration, you can control which service consumers can create an interface endpoint or Gateway Load Balancer endpoint to connect to your service\.
 Service consumers are [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)—IAM users, IAM roles, and AWS accounts\.
 To add or remove permissions for a principal, you need its Amazon Resource Name \(ARN\)\.
 + For an AWS account \(and therefore all principals in the account\), the ARN is in the form `arn:aws:iam::aws-account-id:root`\.
 + For a specific IAM user, the ARN is in the form `arn:aws:iam::aws-account-id:user/user-name`\.
 + For a specific IAM role, the ARN is in the form `arn:aws:iam::aws-account-id:role/role-name`\.

 **Note**
-If you set permission to "anyone can access" and you set the acceptance model to "accept all requests," then you've just made your NLB public\.
-Because it's easy to obtain an AWS account, there is no practical limitation on who can access your NLB even though it has no public IP address\.
+If you set permission to "anyone can access" and you set the acceptance model to "accept all requests," then you've just made your load balancer public\.
+Because it's easy to obtain an AWS account, there is no practical limitation on who can access your load balancer even though it has no public IP address\.

 ------
 #### [ Console ]